ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 Probable Root Cause:
-: If removing a factor completely resolves the ongoing incident (specifically, regarding network outage or service impairments and their associated subsequent failures and symptoms) and prevents the problem from recurring, then such factor is considered as a probable root cause of a problem.
+: If removing a factor completely resolves the ongoing incident (specifically, regarding network outage or service impairments and their associated subsequent failures and symptoms) and prevents the problem from recurring, then such factor is considered as a Probable Root Cause of a problem.

-: Since one Fault may give rise to another Fault or Problem, a probable root cause is commonly meant to describe the original event or combination of circumstances that is the foundation of all related Faults.
+: Since one Fault may give rise to another Fault or Problem, a Probable Root Cause is commonly meant to describe the original event or combination of circumstances that is the foundation of all related Faults.

-: Conversely, a causal factor is a contributing action that influences the outcome of the incident or event but is not the probable cause.
+: Conversely, a causal factor is a contributing action that influences the outcome of the incident or event but is not the Probable Cause.

 # Sample Use Cases